Pearly Peperomia (Peperomia columella) Indoor Care, Propagation and Common Problems

 2. How to propagate Pearly Peperomia from stem cuttings

-Take stem cuttings of about 4-5 in. length from a healthy Pearly Peperomia and ensure each cutting has at least 2 sets of leaves.
+Take stem cuttings of about 4-5 inches length from a healthy Pearly Peperomia and ensure each cutting has at least 2 sets of leaves.
+The stem-tip cuttings root easily, therefore, there is no need for a rooting hormone.

 Allow some time for the formation of a protective callus tissue over the cuts of stem cuttings to prevent rotting.